dchebotarov/haplotool-docs/docs/haplotool.rst

 -------
 .. .. |proj| is licensed under [ Apache 2.0 license. ]

-|proj| will be licensed under an open source license suitable for GOBii project
+|proj| will be licensed under an open-source license suitable for GOBii Project
 once it is published.
 Please check back for updates.